-During the Fall 2013 semester, teams of faculty and community organizations will come together to design service learning projects that equally align course and institutional learning outcomes with community partner needs.
-Each team will submit their service learning project proposal by November 1, 2013.
-Each proposal will be reviewed and approved with the goal of implementing the service learning projects during the Winter 2014 semester.
+During fall 2015 and/or winter 2016 semesters, teams of faculty and community organizations will come together to design and implement service learning projects that equally align course and institutional learning outcomes with community partner needs.

 All projects will be asked to demonstrate how they will measure impact, with particular focus on:

 - students' understanding of course content

 - students' acquisition of communication, critical thinking, social or personal responsibility skills